-Once you have determined that you have bedbugs there are a number of options available to you.
+Once you have determined that you have bedbugs, there are a number of options available to you.
 You may want to call in a professional pest control exterminator who can fumigate the room.
-If you decide to clean your mattress yourself then the best way to do so is to use a stiff brush such as a scrubbing brush or nail brush.
-Pay special attention to the seams to remove bedbugs and their eggs as this is an area they tend to occupy the most.
-You can then vacuum all the surfaces; if it has a left over odor from the bedbug scent glands then you can wash it, using some hot water and essential oils.
+If you decide to clean your mattress yourself, then the best way to do so is to use a stiff brush such as a scrubbing brush or nail brush.
+Pay particular attention to the seams to remove bedbugs and their eggs as this is an area they tend to occupy the most.
+You can then vacuum all the surfaces; if it has a leftover odor from the bedbug scent glands, then you can wash it, using some hot water and essential oils.
 Make sure you do this on a sunny day so that it can be put outside to dry quicker.
 The sun will also help to remove any odors present.
-If it doesn’t dry properly there will be scope for further more bacteria to grow, plus will make way for mold and fungi.
+If it doesn’t dry properly, there will be scope for further more bacteria to grow, plus will make way for mold and fungi.

 Another option to consider is throwing your mattress away if you feel that it is too infested.
-However be wary of this option, because it is better to attempt getting rid of the bugs first.
-If you buy new one it could become re infested if you don’t properly clean the rest of the room.
+However, be wary of this option, because it is better to attempt getting rid of the bugs first.
+If you buy a new mattress, it could become re-infested if you don’t properly clean the rest of the room.

-Once you have cleaned your mattress it’s important to thoroughly clean the rest of the room.
-Wash all bedding, soft toys and curtains at a high temperature.
+Once you have cleaned your mattress, it’s essential to clean the rest of the room thoroughly.
+Wash all bedding, soft toys, and curtains at a high temperature.
 Vacuum the rest of the room, moving all furniture underneath.
-It is also a good idea to check that there’s no cracks in the plaster as bedbugs can also hide in the wall.
+It is also a good idea to check that there are no cracks in the plaster, as bedbugs can also hide in the wall.